Sponsor a child in from £15 per month

 See some more of our sponsorship stories below, and download a sponsorship form if you would like to help.

-St Anthony’s School St Antony’s School educates around 1,500 students from poor, rural villages all around the Kanji area.
+St Antony’s School St Antony’s School educates around 1,500 students from poor, rural villages all around the Kanji area.
 By sponsoring a child, you can help to ensure that he or she can attend St Antony’s school and begin the climb out of poverty.
 Kanji Project supporters have been sponsoring students at St Antony’s since the charity began in 1993, and below are some of the stories that you can help make come true.

 Sponsorship Stories